 The department has taken a number of steps in order to shift away from the current delivery trajectory and improve performance over the next five years.
-The department has put in place a Service Delivery Improvement Plan and Strategy aimed at improving and fast-tracking human settlements delivery in order to conclude the balance of the MTSF.
+The department has put in place a Service Delivery Improvement Plan and Strategy aimed at improving and fast-tracking human settlements delivery taking into account the revised budget allocation due to the reprioritization of funds to the Corona Virus Disease-19 pandemic.